Classic Car Insurance salesman

 Actual Cash Value

 An ACV policy SHOULD NEVER be used on a classic vehicle, as payment will be limited to the blue book value.
-It won't take much damage to an old car before it is "totalled out" by the insurance company under an ACV policy as the blue book value is always lower than any other value.
+It won't take much damage to an old car before it is "totaled out" by the insurance company under an ACV policy as the blue book value is always lower than any other value.
 Collector car insurance companies only deal with collectibles, so they understand the details that add value to a car.
 Hot rods, special editions, rare, famous designer built, they know them all and can properly assign a value to them.

 Stated Value Policies